 5. Shortest suitable walking distances are calculated using the address supplied on your Local Authority admission form which must be the child’s permanent place of residence.
 No other address will be used in this calculation.
 From the provided address we obtain the GPS coordinates of the property from the Ordnance Survey AddressBase database.
 Using these coordinates, we obtain the distance of the shortest suitable walking route to the front gates of the Academy to 3 decimal places using Google Maps APL.
 If for any reason, there is a significant difference in the distance between your property’s GPS coordinates and the Google Maps start point, then the Academy will check the reason for this discrepancy and deal with it accordingly and fairly.
 The Academy does not recognise any cut-through or shortcut not mapped by Google Maps.

 The home address is where a child normally lives.
 Where a child lives with parents with shared parental responsibility, each for part of a week, the address where the child lives is determined using a joint declaration from the parents stating the pattern of residence.
-If a child’s residence is split equally between both parents, then parents will be asked to determine which residential address should be used for the purpose of admission to school.
+If a child’s residence is split equally between both parents, then parents will be asked to determine which residential address should be used for the purpose of admission to Academy.
 If no joint declaration is received where the residence is split equally by the closing date for applications, the home address will be taken as the address where the child is registered with the doctor.
-If the residence is not split equally between both parents, then the address used will be the address where the child spends the majority of the school week.
+If the residence is not split equally between both parents, then the address used will be the address where the child spends the majority of the Academy week.